 - Know and stipulate what the builder is to supply and install

-- Determine exactly what the purchase price includes
+- Determine exactly what the purchase price or total amount of renovation contract includes

 - Ensure you fully understand all aspects of the contract